-Net cash provided by (used in) financing activities in 2016 and 2015 was \$13,860 and \$(5), respectively.
+Net cash provided by financing activities for the six months ended June 30, 2016 and 2015 was \$13,804 and \$10,500, respectively.
 Cash provided by financing activities in 2016 was primarily attributable to proceeds received in January 2016 from the LSAF Convertible Note and proceeds received from the underwritten public offering and sale of shares of common stock in March 2016.
+The cash provided by financing activities during the six months ended June 30, 2015 is primarily attributable to proceeds from the LSAF Loan entered in May 2015, and the proceeds received from cash exercises of warrants.